MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-edit-or-delete-a-security-group.md

 "
 ---

-# Create, edit, or delete a security group in the admin center
+# Create, edit, or delete a security group in the Microsoft 365 admin center

 On the Office 365 **Groups** page, you can create groups of user accounts that you can use to assign the same permissions to in SharePoint Online and CRM Online.
 For example, an administrator can create a security group to grant a certain group of people access to a SharePoint site.
 Only global and user management administrators have permissions to create, edit, or delete security groups; for more information about administrator roles, see [Assigning admin roles](../add-users/assign-admin-roles.md).